Chaos99/DIY-NAS2018/README.md

 ### Criteria
 * x86-based, so I have a maximum of software to chose from
-* Linux-based, so can follow available how-tos and documentation for manual software installations (even if targeted at desktop OSs)
+* Linux-based, so I can follow available how-tos and documentation for manual software installations (even if targeted at desktop OSs)
 * RAID for data protection (= at least 2 HDD slots)
 * able to saturate my Gigabit-Ethernet home infrastructure
 * maintain nearly full transfer speed even when handling additional load of wasteful protocols like smb and overhead of transport and disk encryption (= beefy CPU with HW accelerated crypto)